hbctraining/Pseudobulk-for-scRNAseq/lessons/07_functional_analysis_pseudobulk.md

 ### GSEA visualization

 Let's explore the GSEA plot of enrichment of one of the pathways in the ranked list using a built-in function from clusterProfiler.
-We can pick the top term "GOMF_EXTRACELLULAR_MATRIX_STRUCTURAL_CONSTITUENT":
+We can pick the top term `GOMF_EXTRACELLULAR_MATRIX_STRUCTURAL_CONSTITUENT`:

 ```r
 # Plot the GSEA plot for a single enriched GO term